Saltibus, Saint Lucia

 Saltibus is located on southwestern side of the Island of Saint Lucia.
 It belongs to one of two of the 11 quarters, or sections of the island, which were sometimes called "districts", which is no longer under control of the British colonial government as of 1979 AD.
 The village Saltibus is located northeast of the village of Choiseul, and northwest of the village of Laborie.
 It is located about 27 km south of Castries, the nation's capital.
 Saltibus is located in a rain-forest and is well known for its fresh running water and its rich fertile soil.
 There are a series of waterfalls with heights from 3 to 10 meters in the rain-forest.
 You could also find many rivers, cold springs and fresh stream.
 Saltibus has the main water dam which supplies water to the community and several neighboring communities.
 The economy is largely based on agriculture, in the form of bananas, cocoa, and other tropical produce.

 History

-St. Lucia's first known inhabitants were the Arawaks, believed to have come from northern South America in 200-400 A.D.
+St. Lucia's first known inhabitants were the Arawaks, believed to have come from northern South America in 200–400 A.D.
 Numerous archaeological sites on the island have produced specimens of the Arawaks' well-developed pottery.
-Caribs gradually replaced Arawaks during the period from 800-1000 A.D.
+Caribs gradually replaced Arawaks during the period from 800 to 1000 A.D.

 Europeans first landed on the island in either 1492 or 1502 during Spain's early exploration of the Caribbean.
 The Dutch, English, and French all tried to establish trading outposts on St. Lucia in the 17th century but faced opposition from the Caribs.
 The English, with their headquarters in Barbados, and the French, based in Martinique, found St. Lucia attractive after the sugar industry developed in the 18th century.
 Britain eventually triumphed, with France permanently ceding St. Lucia in 1815.